-For more information on ww1 weapons, get access to worksheets, study guides, infographs, and other useful material related to World War One?
-Click here.
+For more information on ww1 weapons, get access to worksheets, study guides, infographs, and other useful material related to World War One by clicking here.

 The main weapon used by British soldiers in the trenches was the bolt-action rifle.
-15 rounds could be fired in a minute and a person 1,400 metres away could be killed.
+15 rounds could be fired in a minute and a person 1,400 meters away could be killed.

 Machine guns needed 4-6 men to work them and had to be on a flat surface.
 They had the fire-power of 100 guns.